PierreStephaneVoltaire/secretz/README.md

 The CLI provides flexible commands for comparing, copying, and splitting secrets/configs across environments and Vault instances:

-- `compare` - For comparing secrets/configs across environments and Vault instances
+- `compare` - For comparing secrets/configs across environments, aws accounts and Vault instances
 - `copy` - For copying secrets/configs between environments and store types (Vault and AWS Secrets Manager)
-- `split` - For extracting sensitive keys from a source path to a target path (Vault only)
+- `split` - For extracting sensitive keys from a source path to a target path (Vault and AWS Secrets Manager)

 #### Global Flags